finopsfoundation/framework/_pages/introduction/what-is-finops.md

 ## Bringing Accountability to Cloud Spend

 Regardless of the name, FinOps is the practice of bringing a financial accountability cultural change to the variable spend model of cloud, enabling distributed engineering and business teams to make trade-offs between speed, cost, and quality in their cloud architecture and investment decisions.

-At its core, FinOps is a cultural practice.
-It’s the way for teams to manage their cloud costs, where everyone takes ownership of their cloud usage supported by a central best-practices group.
-Cross-functional teams in Engineering, Finance, Product, etc work together to enable faster product delivery, while at the same time gaining more financial control and predictability.

 > If it seems that FinOps is about saving money, then think again.
 FinOps is about making money.